VitoriaDasDores/Robocin-InertialOdometry/README.md

 # Robocin-InertialOdometry
 # MPU6050 Data Acquisition and Processing for Inertial Odometry

-This project acquires and processes data from an MPU6050 gyroscope and accelerometer for inertial odometry on a mobile robot, targeting RoboCup's Small Size League.
+This project acquires and processes data from an MPU6050 gyroscope and accelerometer for inertial odometry on a robot RoboCup's Small Size League.

 ## Overview